White Monastery in Sohag: History, Architecture, and Scholarship

 Manuscripts and Intellectual Legacy

-One of the monastery’s most remarkable contributions lies in its manuscript tradition.
-Its library once housed one of the richest collections of Coptic literature in Late Antiquity.
-Unfortunately, during the 18th and 19th centuries, many of these manuscripts were removed and dispersed across European and American libraries.
-Today, fragments are preserved in institutions such as the British Library, and the Vatican Library.
-As well as the Bibliothèque nationale de France, and the Pierpont Morgan Library in New York.
+Another area that shows the monastery’s greatness is through its manuscript tradition.
+Indeed, it had one of the largest collections of Coptic literature during the era of Late Antiquity.
+Unfortunately, during the 18th and 19th centuries, a large number of Coptic manuscripts were removed.
+They were distributed in various libraries in Europe and America.
+Currently, they can be found in institutions like the British Library, the Vatican Library, the Bibliothèque Nationale de France, and the Pierpont Morgan Library in New York.

 Historical Continuity and Preservation